 First off, we’ll talk process, then ingredients, and finish with some tips for this bread pudding recipe.

-How do you make homemade bread pudding?
+How to make homemade bread pudding

 - Toast the bread: bread pudding is best with stale or day old bread, but you can make it with fresh bread as well.
 Whatever you’re using, you want to dry out the bread to ensure it will soak up the custard without becoming overly soggy.

 - Make the custard: for this custard, we’re keeping it simple — you don’t even have to warm everything through or scald the milk for this recipe.
 Simply whisk together milk, cream, sugars, extract, salt, and orange zest.
 Toss this custard with your dried out bread cubes.

 - Chill the bread pudding: after everything is combined, the bread pudding needs some time for the bread to absorb the custard and to get nice and cold before going into the oven.
 Cover and chill for 45 minutes to 1 hour.